Coding Schemes with Rate-Limited Feedback that Improve over the Nofeedback Capacity for a Large Class of Broadcast Channels: Motivation: A Simple Scheme

-The transmitter thus simply relays the information it received over the feedback link to the other receiver.
-In this sense, the feedback link and part of the cloud center can be seen as an independent communication pipe from Receiver~1 to Receiver~2, where the pipe is rate-limited to
+Our new constraints~\eqref{eq:simple} differ from the original superposition coding constraints \eqref{SPcoding} mainly in that the output $Y_2$ can be replaced by the pair $(Y_2, \tilde{Y}_1)$.
+This is because in our scheme the compressed output $\tilde{Y}_1$ is conveyed to Receiver~2.
+Remarkably, there is no cost in conveying this compressed output $\tilde{Y}_1$ to Receiver~2: the compression information for Receiver~2 can be freely \emph{piggybacked} on the data sent to Receiver~1.
+Our new scheme thus improves over the standard superposition coding scheme whenever $\tilde{Y}_1$ is useful at Receiver~2, i.e., whenever $I(X;\tilde{Y}_1|U,Y_2)>0$.}

-In our scheme, we use this pipe to send a compressed version of the channel outputs observed at Receiver~1 to Receiver~2.
-Specifically, the feedback message $M_{\FB,1,b-1}$ sent after block $b-1$ is a Wyner-Ziv message that compresses outputs $Y_{1,b-1}^n$ while taking into account that the reconstructor has side-information $Y_{2,b-1}^n, U_{b-1}^n$.
-The rate-required for this Wyner-Ziv message is
+In the presented scheme, the transmitter simply relays the information it received over the feedback link to the other receiver.
+In this sense, the feedback link and part of the cloud center allow to establish a communication link from Receiver~1 to Receiver~2, where the link is of rate